Anulka Dziubinska: Acting career

-While at a cocktail party, Dziubinska met the actor Sir John Mills.
-She is quoted as saying, 'I adored Hayley, so I went over to talk to him about my favourite film of all time, Whistle Down the Wind, which I've seen four million times.
+While at a cocktail party, Dziubinska met the actor John Mills.
+She is quoted as saying, "I adored Hayley, so I went over to talk to him about my favourite film of all time, Whistle Down the Wind, which I've seen four million times.
 I said to him that I was an actress and that I'd been acting since I was at school and then I asked him if he had any advice, and he said, 'do everything you're offered, because everything you do will give you some experience!'
-The first thing I was offered the next day was Vampyres!'
+The first thing I was offered the next day was Vampyres!"

 Her role in that 1974 horror film, which was directed by José Ramón Larraz, was as Miriam, a lesbian vampire, opposite Marianne Morris.
 She then played Lola Montez in Ken Russell's rock musical Lisztomania (1975) and Dawn in the comedy The Likely Lads (1976).
 She was credited as Anulka Dubinska in the latter.

 Dziubinska's first television appearances were as a girl in an episode of The New Avengers (1976) and as Pavla in two episodes of The Tomorrow People (1977).
 She was credited as Anulka Dubinska in the latter.

-Due to the decline of the British film industry in the 1970s, with rampant unionism and high taxes that drove talent abroad, Dziubinska decided to move to the USA.
+Due to the decline of the British film industry in the 1970s, Dziubinska decided to move to the USA.
 She went to the Writers & Artists Agency in Beverly Hills with an 8 X 10 publicity photograph and was immediately signed.

 She and American musician Tony Sales were married on 20 August 1978 in Hollywood.
 Sales had a near fatal car accident in 1979 and was in a coma for over eight months.

-Dziubinska was cast as Francis in the McLean Stevenson sitcom Hello, Larry episode The Nude Emcee (1979), in which she was credited as Anulka Fox Sales.
+Dziubinska was cast as Francis in the McLean Stevenson sitcom Hello, Larry episode "The Nude Emcee" (1979), in which she was credited as Anulka Fox Sales.
 Dziubinska played a tennis pro, Zora Korcek, opposite Tom Selleck's casual detective in an episode of Magnum, P.I.
 (1982).
 She played Natasha in two episodes of the soap opera Bare Essence (1983) and Sonya Louis-Dreyfus in one episode of Falcon Crest (1984) starring Jane Wyman.

 A mention of Dziubinska appeared in the Los Angeles Times of 9 September 1984.
-Amidst the celebrity name-dropping in an article about the opening of a new sushi restaurant in Santa Monica, it reads, "Nonetheless, just as we fainted into a sea of shrimp tempura we did note the too-late-for-the-lobster-teriyaki entrances of comedian Buck Henry with actress Anulka Dzubinski [sic]."
+Amidst the celebrity name-dropping in an article about the opening of a new sushi restaurant in Santa Monica, it reads, "Nonetheless, just as we fainted into a sea of shrimp tempura, we did note the too-late-for-the-lobster-teriyaki entrances of comedian Buck Henry with actress Anulka Dzubinski [sic]."

 Her marriage with Sales ended on 18 August 1983 and they were divorced in March 1984.

 Dziubinska and Japanese hairstylist Hiroshi Kitamura (born 4 April 1948) were married on 29 July 1985 in Los Angeles.
 She and Kitamura, the owner and head stylist of a Beverly Hills salon, had two children, Koichi George Kitamura (born 20 January 1986) and Takashi Justin Kitamura (born 19 November 1987).